NoBrainerORM/nobrainer.io/docs/introduction.md

 NoBrainer depends on a couple of things:

 * The RethinkDB database.
-* NoBrainer runs on Ruby MRI 1.9.3+, Ruby MRI 2.x, JRuby in 1.9+ mode.
+* NoBrainer runs on Ruby MRI 2.x.
 * NoBrainer does not depend on Rails, but plays nicely with Rails 4.
 * NoBrainer depends on the [`rethinkdb`](https://rubygems.org/gems/rethinkdb),
       [`activemodel`](https://github.com/rails/rails/tree/master/activemodel),